-- (c) The fiscal note or fiscal memorandum shall be prepared by the Fiscal Research Division on a form approved by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House as to content and form and signed by the staff member or members preparing it.
-If no estimate in dollars is possible, the fiscal note or fiscal memorandum shall indicate the reasons that no estimate is provided.
-The fiscal note or fiscal memorandum shall not comment on the merit but may identify technical problems.
-The Fiscal Research Division shall make the fiscal note or fiscal memorandum available to the membership of the House. - (d) A sponsor of a bill or amendment may deliver a copy of the bill or amendment to the Fiscal Research Division for the preparation of a fiscal note or fiscal memorandum.
-The sponsor shall attach the fiscal note or fiscal memorandum to the bill when filed or to the amendment when its adoption is moved. - (e) The sponsor of a bill or amendment to which a fiscal note or fiscal memorandum is attached who objects to the estimates and information provided may reduce to writing the objections.
-These objections shall be appended to the fiscal note or fiscal memorandum attached to the bill or amendment and to the copies of the fiscal note available to the membership. - (f) Subsection (a) of this rule shall not apply to the Current Operations Appropriations Bill or the Capital Improvement Appropriations Bill.
+(c) The fiscal note shall be prepared by the Fiscal Research Division on a form approved by the Chair of the Standing Committee on Rules, Calendar, and Operations of the

+House as to content and form and signed by the staff member or members preparing it.
+If no estimate in dollars is possible, the fiscal note shall indicate the reasons that no estimate is provided.
+The fiscal note shall not comment on the merit but may identify technical problems.
+The Fiscal Research Division shall make the fiscal note available to the membership of the House.

+- (d) A sponsor of a bill or amendment may deliver a copy of the bill or amendment to the Fiscal Research Division for the preparation of a fiscal note.
+The sponsor shall attach the fiscal note to the bill when filed or to the amendment when its adoption is moved. - (e) The sponsor of a bill or amendment to which a fiscal note is attached who objects to the estimates and information provided may reduce to writing the objections.
+These objections shall be appended to the fiscal note attached to the bill or amendment and to the copies of the fiscal note available to the membership. - (f) Subsection (a) of this rule shall not apply to the Current Operations Appropriations Bill or the Capital Improvement Appropriations Bill.
 This rule shall not apply to a bill or amendment requiring an actuarial note under these rules.